Big power talks on Ukraine crisis make little progress

 REPORTS DENIED

-A senior U.S. State Department official denied Russian reports that Moscow and the Western powers had agreed the Ukrainian government and opposition should stick to a European Union-brokered peace deal.
+A senior U.S. State Department official denied Russian reports that Moscow and the Western powers had agreed that the Ukrainian government and opposition should to stick to a European Union-brokered peace deal.

 "There were no agreements in this meeting, and there never will be without direct Ukrainian government involvement and absolute buy-in," the official said.